brikis98/yevgeniy-brikman-homepage/_posts/2022-07-18-empowered.md

 The book talks about the manager's role in ramping up a PM.
 In addition to the coaching plan mentioned in the previous section, there are a few other tips I found useful:

-1. The new PM should meet with _at least_ 15 customers as part of their ramp up.
-In some cases, they will need to meet with far more (e.g., 30 or 50).
+1. **The new PM should meet with _at least_ 15 customers as part of their ramp up.** In some cases, they will need to meet with far more (e.g., 30 or 50).
 Chatting with customers, seeing how they work, seeing the issues they struggle with, and understanding the industry is essential for any PM to be able to build products for that industry.
-2. The PM needs to become very familiar with industry trends.
-Some of this they can learn from chatting with customers, as per the previous point, but some of it they will get by doing lots of industry research.
+2. **The PM needs to become very familiar with industry trends.** Some of this they can learn from chatting with customers, as per the previous point, but some of it they will get by doing lots of industry research.
 But the PM will also need to do lots of other research, reading about the industry, experiencing the problems first hand where possible, and so on.
-3. A key part of this research is doing a _competitive analysis_ to understand what solutions are available.
+3. **A key part of this research is doing a _competitive analysis_.** Understand what solutions are available.
 A good practice is for the new PM to evaluate the top 3-5 competitors out there and write up a document that includes a comparison of their strengths and weaknesses, as well as opportunities.

 ## 7. The 6-page narrative